diligencefrozen/ConvertToPNG/README.md

 # ConvertToPNG

 ## Description
-ChangeToPNG is a simple GUI application that allows users to convert WEBP images to PNG format easily.
+ConvertToPNG is a simple GUI application that allows users to convert WEBP images to PNG format easily.

 ## Features
 - Quick conversion of WEBP images to PNG format.
 - Ability to choose the save location for the converted images.

 ## Installation
-To run ChangeToPNG, you'll need to have Python installed on your computer. <br/>Additionally, this application depends on the `PIL` (Pillow) library for image processing.
+To run ConvertToPNG, you'll need to have Python installed on your computer. <br/>Additionally, this application depends on the `PIL` (Pillow) library for image processing.

 ### Installation and Running the Application

 1. **Downloading the Application**:
-   - Visit the GitHub repository: [ChangeToPNG GitHub](https://github.com/diligencefrozen/ChangeToPNG).
+   - Visit the GitHub repository: [ConvertToPNG GitHub](https://github.com/diligencefrozen/ConvertToPNG).
    - Download the source code by clicking on 'Code' and then 'Download ZIP'.
    - Extract the ZIP file to a folder on your computer.